October 18, 2022 at 2:07 p.m.

 Apple is known for generating a reality distortion field using innovative marketing.
 Apple TV, however, seems to be a group of products that escaped Cupertino’s gravitational pull.
 Confusing users for over a decade, most are unsure precisely what Apple TV even means.

 Apple TV refers to both a series of TV streaming devices and a relatively new TV streaming app.
 The streaming boxes launched over thirteen years ago and are the original Apple TV units.
-The app, debuting in late 2016, works across several devices, including select Samsung and LG smart TVs and Windows computers.
+The app, debuting in late 2016, works across almost every Apple and several third-party devices, including select Samsung and LG smart TVs and Windows computers.
 It serves as a portal for streaming media, unifying various channels and providers under one app.

 First, Second and Third Generation Apple TV Devices